European Chemical Industry News & Insights

 At a glance

-• The OranjeWind offshore wind project will supply green electricity, reducing CO2 emissions by up to 150,000 tons annually by 2027.
+• The OranjeWind offshore wind project will supply green electricity, reducing CO2 emissions at the Antwerp site by up to 150,000 tons per year.

 • A project to produce 50,000 tons of sustainable aviation fuel annually via coprocessing will start in 2025.